facebook pixel

 For example, managers may give ambiguous or even contradictory directives without clarifying responsibilities.
 Alternatively, higher-level leaders may set unrealistic goals without providing a clear strategic plan to meet them.
 With poor communication, employees also often receive little constructive feedback on their work.

-When staff don’t understand what is expected of them or how their roles connect to larger goals, they struggle to excel and the company culture grows increasingly toxic.
-Even worse, a lack of transparency around decision-making and future plans breeds distrust, uncertainty, and low morale.
+When staff don’t understand what is expected of them or how their roles connect to larger goals, they struggle to excel, and the company culture grows increasingly toxic.
+Even worse, a lack of transparency around decision-making and plans breeds distrust, uncertainty, and low morale.

 Overall, the combination of unclear messaging, processes, and expectations alongside little useful feedback indicates very unhealthy workplace dynamics in need of repair.